 2. Physiology program at NAIHS

 Currently at NAIHS, Department of Human Physiology is involved basically in undergraduate teaching.
-The department has adequate skilled manpower and equipment necessary for the purpose and more.2.1 Undergraduate students teaching
+The department has adequate skilled manpower and equipment necessary for the purpose and more.We are planning to start a residency course leading to MD in physiology.
+Our department is well equipped for such course with enough facilities.2.1 Undergraduate students teaching

 Undergraduate student teaching involves theory and practical teaching for MBBS students and other disciplines as per the Tribhuwan University (TU) curriculum.
 According to TU curriculum, physiology is one of the 6 main subjects of “Integrated Basic Medical Science” (IBMS) in first phase (1st and 2nd year) of school (the other 5 being anatomy, biochemistry, microbiology, pathology and pharmacology).
 In view of fact that the anatomy and physiology are closely related fields of study: anatomy, the study of form, and physiology, the study of function, are intrinsically tied and are studied in tandem as part of a TU curriculum for the first two years (first phase).
 Our approach is an integrative one, as a major part of IBMS, ranging from how whole organs work and interact to control body functions, down to the molecular mechanisms operating within cells.